fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 This processing surcharge is a per-message-segment fee that may vary over time.
 If the surcharge rates are expected to change, the SMS pricing table is updated 30 days before the implementation of any price changes.

-Carrier fees are included in the Calling Plan alloted messages.
-For overages, carrier fees will be added to usage fees, per message.
+Carrier fees are included in the Calling Plan allotted messages.
+For overages, carrier fees are added to usage fees, per message.

 ### Billing and reporting